Happy First Sunday of Advent! Today I have a very easy-going, light-hearted-but-serious sketch for you.

-Over the last few weeks, I’ve really enjoyed writing short sketches about money, but I wasn’t sure about writing scathing satires during the festive season.
+Over the last few weeks, I’ve really enjoyed writing short sketches about money, but the festive season is no time for satire.

 The sketch is called “The Three Wise Wives” and it’s 1,200 words.
 In it, the wives of the magi discuss the men’s departure and whether their journey is wise.